biodatalab/escape_excel/README.md

 # Escape Excel, a tool for preventing gene symbol and accession conversion errors

 ## Excel Plugin for Escape Excel
 Download and run setupEscapeExcel.exe on windows to install the plugin.
-You can download the latest version from [here](https://github.com/pstew/escape_excel/releases).
+You can download the latest version from inside the releases folder [here](https://github.com/pstew/escape_excel/tree/master/release).

 ## Escape Excel on the Command Line